rabidaudio/swank/README.md

 - `--path`: the path to the root directory of the server.
 Defaults to the current working directory

-You can also use it as a module, if you can think of any reason to.
+You can also use it as a module.

 ```javascript
 var defaults = {